sass/sass/proposal/color-4-new-spaces.md

 [validating]: #validating-a-color-channel

-This process accepts a `channel` to validate, a color space `space` to validate against, and the `key` name or index of the channel.
+This process accepts a SassScript value `channel` to validate, a color space `space` to validate against, and the `key` name or index of the channel.
 It throws an error if the channel is invalid for the color space, or returns a normalized channel value otherwise.

 * Set `space` to the result of [looking up a known color space] with the name `space`.

-* If `channel` is not a number or the special value `none`, throw an error.
+* If `channel` is not a number or an unquoted string that's case-insensitively equal to 'none', throw an error.

 * If `channel == NaN`, throw an error.

-* If `channel` is the special value `none`, or if `space` is not a [known color space], return `channel`.
+* If `channel` is an unquoted string that's case-insensitively equal to 'none', or if `space` is null, return `channel`.

   > We don't attempt further channel validation for unknown color spaces.